themorey/cyclecloud-vdbench/README.md

 ## Results

 This will write test data to `/data/vdbench` and at the end write output/error files to `/data/vdbench-output` (assuming your test mountpoint is `/data`)

+__NOTE:__  The *vdbench-local.sh* script uses the local ephemeral disk on the compute VM.
+If usiing a VM size without an ephemeral disk you will need to modify the script to a supported path for writing the output file